sbliudze/javabip-core/README.md

-# BIP Core Project
+# JavaBIP Core Project

-BEFORE you can build this project you need to build org.bip.epfl project in ../org.bip.epfl directory.

-This is the BIP core project that provides BIP executors, BIP API, BIP Glue, ...
+This is the JavaBIP core project that provides BIP API, BIP executors and behaviour, BIP Glue and BIP specification examples.

-To deploy to a local CF while building, use Maven profile `deploy`:
+You can build this project just by executing the command below.

 ```
-mvn clean install -Pdeploy -Ddeploy.dir=<cf-path>
+mvn clean install

 ```